tbremer/verboser/README.md

 *If you ever need a repeatable predictable way to send information to the users of your Node Package and don't want to write out a check for `--verbose` or `-v`*

 ## API
-*Currently all assumptions are that you are sending a user a string.
-Hoping to add support for Arrays and Key:Value pairs in the near future.*
+*Currently all assumptions are that you are sending either a `String` or `Array`.
+Hoping to add support for Key:Value pairs in the near future.*

 #### .force()
 Forces verbose output -- this is useful for CLI type modules where you don't want the user to have to pass `-v` or `--verbose`

+#### .linebreak()
+Inserts a new line wherever this function is called.

 #### .log('Hello World')
 Prints a cyan message to the user.